mkoelle/robinhood-playground/README.md

 `npm start`

+## tell me about the folders

+actions are divided up into "app-actions" and "rh-actions" (robinhood actions)

+modules are generally "strategies", but can be anything that runs at app init and using utils/reg-cron-after-630 something that gets run at various times of the day

+picks-data - each day a folder is created that saves the "picks" for each of the strategies / modules whenever they are run

+daily-transactions - the actual transactions that the program went ahead and bought or sold for each day

+stock-data - contains all the output of getTrendAndSave

+strat-perfs - when app-actions/record-strat-perfs is run, it calculates how well each of the strategies from the previous day have trended and averages them out, calculated at multiple times of the day as well

+shared-async and socket-server should be deleted

+## how does it work?

+strategies are mostly "trendFilter"s.  which just take in a Robinhood instance and the output of getTrendAndSave which contains all the tickers' quote_data and a few other things

 ## configuring

 all strategies (modules/*) are enabled to run at various times per day.  they run for every increment of $1-5, $5-10 and $10-15.